theRTB/GT7ShiftTone/README.md

 The settings are saved to _config.json_ on exit.
 This includes Tone offset, Hysteresis, Revlimit %, Revlimit ms, Volume, Dynamic Tone Offset and Console IP.
 The gear ratios are not saved.
 Remote telemetry sends data at 60 packets per second.
 The offset variables (Tone offset, revlimit ms) while defined in milliseconds currently use packet counts in the backend.
 There is one packet per 16.667 milliseconds, approximately.

+## Playstation IP-address
+The program will attempt to find an active Playstation console with Gran Turismo 7 active.
+It does this by assuming both the Playstation and the device the code runs on are on the same local network (the most common range of 192.168.x.y).
+If that fails, do the following:
+You will need to find and manually set your console IP address into the UI:

+- Find the IP address by going to the PS Settings -> Network -> Connection Status -> View Connection Status -> IPv4 address
+- Press Stop to stop the background loop
+- Enter this IPv4 address into the PS IP entry box then hit Start
+  - After this, GT7ShiftTone will automatically connect to this address and autostart

 ## Notes and known issues
 - Assumptions: not grip limited, shift duration of 0 and no penalty to power after shifting (aka, a turbo)